kozeig/kozeig/README.md

 Lüt (pronounced "loot" or "lewt") is a fun, simple programming language with a clean syntax designed for readability and ease of use.
 It's an experimental language under active development.

-> 28.7% of this codebase is AI Generated; includes .md files, examples and source code for Lüt

 ## Project Status

 ⚠️